risk-first/website/menagerie/Communication-Risk.md

-Communication Risk is the risk of communication between entities _going wrong_, due to loss or misunderstanding.
+**Communication Risk** is the risk of communication between entities _going wrong_, due to loss or misunderstanding.
-If we had identical knowledge, there would be no need to do any communicating at all, and therefore and also no [Communication Risk](Communication-Risk).
+Consider this: if we all had identical knowledge, there would be no need to do any communicating at all, and therefore and also no [Communication Risk](Communication-Risk).

-Humans are not all-powerful oracles.
-We rely on our _senses_ to improve our [Internal Models](Internal-Model) of the world, but there is **Communication Risk** here - we might overlook something vital (like an oncoming truck) or mistake something someone says (like "Don't cut the green wire").
+But, people are not all-knowing oracles.
+We rely on our _senses_ to improve our [Internal Models](Internal-Model) of the world.
+There is **Communication Risk** here - we might overlook something vital (like an oncoming truck) or mistake something someone says (like "Don't cut the green wire").

 **Information Risk** isn't just for people; it's fundamental.
 Therefore, the computer systems we build share the same flaws and have the same constraints.